Goal of the EUNIS Elite Award

 Rules for submission

-All Full Members of EUNIS are eligible to compete for the Elite Award for Excellence, including institutions in national organizations in membership of EUNIS.
+All regular Members of EUNIS are eligible to compete for the Elite Award for Excellence, including institutions in national organizations in membership of EUNIS.
 Only one entry per institution will be accepted.

 A member of the winning team must register to attend the Congress and be ready to present and preferably make a demonstration of the project.